DaltonSenseman/AnimalShelterFundamentals/README.md

 ### Getting Started

 ### Built With
+Created with JavaFx version 1.8 and H2 as a database.
+CSS 3 is used for style effects.
+Using the IntelliJ Idea 2019.2 as the IDE.

 ### Contributing

 ### Team
-- Team Leader:
+- Team Leader: Jeff
-- Analyst and Documentation:
+- Analyst and Documentation: William
-- Front end Developer's:
+- Front end Developer's: Jean Paul and Jeff
-- Back end Developer's:
+- Back end Developer's: Dalton and Tomas

 ### License